TCornulier/Useful-info/Stats_Training_Courses/AppliedBayesModelling_for_biologists.md

 * There is a good one for population ecologists (by Kery and Schaub) which I believe will run in Argentina next - check their website or phidot.org.

-* 2-days Introduction to Bayesian statistics using BUGS: https://www.mrc-bsu.cam.ac.uk/training/short-courses/bayescourse/
+* 2-days Introduction to Bayesian statistics using BUGS: https://www.mrc-bsu.cam.ac.uk/training/short-courses/bayescourse/.
+Very good feedback from a PhD student I know.
+Not for complete stats beginners - do come prepared and brush up your basic probability and LM/GLM theory & practice, to make the most of the course.

 * This last one is gone, but hopefully will repeat: https://events.rss.org.uk/rss/frontend/reg/thome.csp?pageID=74585&eventID=241&language=1&CSPCHD=000001000000vjOeTW6QwH8e0KfaDh0IwWEjM8Q0HVUiAU5zkW.
 Even though it says “intermediate”, it looks like the right level for a newcomer to Bayesian stats, based on the listed contents.
 Sounds like they mean more like “intermediate stats level” rather than “intermediate Bayesian statistics”, so I expect it should suit students who regularly work with R and understand the basics of GLMs or MEM, for example.
 Contact them if unsure!

 ## Online courses:
-* https://github.com/rmcelreath/statrethinking_winter2019 (I expect it should be very good - looking forward to having a look myself, ASAP!)
+* https://github.com/rmcelreath/statrethinking_winter2019 (Based on reading the book, I expect it should be very good - looking forward to having a look myself, ASAP!)
 * https://www.coursera.org/learn/bayesian (No idea - will take a look one day - feedback appreciated)

 ## Books to get started